The Virality of Hate Speech on Social Media: Results

 We also find that the length of tweets is an important determinant for the structural properties of cascades.
 The corresponding coefficient is positive and significant for cascade lifetime and structural virality, i.e., \num{0.05} for cascade lifetime ($p$-value $<0.001$), and \num{0.02} for structural virality ($p$-value $<0.001$), but not significant for cascade size ($p$-value $=0.76$).
 More importantly, the coefficient for the interaction term ($\textit{Tweet length} \times \textit{Hateful}$) is negative and significant for all three structural properties (all $p$-values $<0.001$): \num{-0.45} for cascade size, \num{-0.29} for cascade lifetime, and \num{-0.11} for structural virality.
 For media items, the coefficient is only significant in explaining cascade size (\num{-0.067}; $p$-value $<0.001$) and cascade lifetime (coef.: \num{0.052}; $p$-value $<0.01$).
 In addition, media items explain differences in the spreading of hateful vs. normal content.
 The coefficients for the interaction term ($\textit{Media item} \times \textit{Hateful}$) are negative and significant in explaining cascade size (\num{-0.402}; $p$-value $<0.001$), cascade lifetime (\num{-0.468}; $p$-value $<0.001$), and structural virality (\num{-0.089}; $p$-value $<0.05$).
 Similar to hashtags and mentions, attaching media items is associated with a less pronounced spreading for hateful content.

-\textbf{Marginal effects: } We now analyze the predicted marginal effects on cascade size, cascade lifetime, and structural virality.
-The predicted marginal effects are computed as follows: Using the fitted regression equations, we predict the values of the DVs for varying values of an explanatory variable of interest, while holding all other explanatory variables constant.
+\textbf{Marginal effects: } We now analyze the marginal effects on cascade size, cascade lifetime, and structural virality.
+The marginal effects are computed as follows: Using the fitted regression equations, we predict the values of the DVs for varying values of an EV of interest, while holding all other EVs constant.
 We group the predictions into hateful vs. normal, i.e., predicted marginal effects are calculated for both hateful ($\phi_i = 1$) and normal ($\phi_i = 0$) content, separately.
 This allows to further interpret differences in what makes hateful vs. normal content go viral.
-For reasons of space, we focus on the explanatory variables in $x_{i}$ with the largest absolute regression coefficients: verified status, hashtags, mentions, and the tweet length (see \Cref{fig:marginal_effects}).
-Results for the other variables are shown in Appendix \ref{sec:additional_mes}.
+For reasons of space, we focus on the EVs in $x_{i}$ with the largest absolute regression coefficients: verified status, hashtags, mentions, and the tweet length (see \Cref{fig:marginal_effects}).
 In \Cref{fig:marginal_effects} (first column), we see that hateful tweets from verified authors are characterized by cascades of significantly larger size, longer lifetime, and larger structural virality (compared to hateful tweets from non-verified authors).
 In contrast, the estimated effects for the verified status are comparatively small for normal content.